Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 ### Activating

-You can activate caching at:
+You can activate caching either at:
 - Design time by attribute decoration
 - Register time by fluent configuration
 - Request time by fluent configuration

 #### Cache attribute

-Apizr comes with a `Cache` attribute which activate result data caching at any level (all Assembly apis, interface apis or specific api method).
+Apizr comes with a `Cache` attribute which activate result data caching at any level (all Assembly apis, classic interface/crud class apis or specific classic interface api method).

 Here is classic api an example:
 ```csharp